Faculty Awards and Honors

 |Michael Cassens||2016||Computer Science|

 The Baldridge Book Subvention Fund supports the publishing of scholarly books by H&S faculty in the areas of African American Studies, Economics, English, History, Liberal Studies, Linguistics, Modern and Classical Languages & Literatures, Native American Studies, Philosophy and Women's, Gender and Sexuality Studies.
 This fund is meant to support costs that an author may be obligated to pay to a publisher in order to accomplish production.
 Examples of such costs include photograph reproductions, translations and indexing.

-The Toelle-Bekken Family Memorial Fund was established to honor the memories of J. Howard Toelle, a long-time faculty member in the School of Law (1926-1956), and Charlotte Toelle Bakken, a student (1940-1944) and alumna of the undergraduate program at the University of Montana.
+The Toelle-Bekken Family Memorial Fund was established to honor the memories of J. Howard Toelle, a long-time faculty member in UM’s School of Law (1926-1956), and his daughter Charlotte Toelle Bakken, who graduated from UM in 1944 with a degree in Botany and Spanish from the University of Montana.
 Both were deeply committed to the value of education and to the value of an energetic and inquisitive faculty.
 Faculty development opportunities were of special interest to them based on lifelong association with academic pursuits.
-The Fund provides modest support to innovative research proposals submitted by the students and faculty in the Division of Biological Sciences, the Department of Anthropology, the Department of Chemistry, the Department of Geosciences, and the Alexander Blewitt III School of Law.
-Students and faculty must be enrolled/employed at UM for the following academic year to be eligible.
+The fund provides support for projects that demonstrate and advance novel and/or innovative ideas in teaching, research, and community service.

 Eligibility: Students and faculty in the following areas who will be enrolled/employed at UM for the following academic year are eligible to apply:

 • Department of Chemistry,